 Unlike mathematical convention for coordinates (X, Y), Numpy array indexing uses [y-offset][x-offset].

 To save a 2-D Numpy array as 1-band GeoTIFF file

 Included correction from Pete

-from osgeo import gdal # data exists in 'ary' with values range 0 - 255 # Uncomment the next line if ary is upper-left corner #ary = numpy.flipup(ary) Ny, Nx = ary.shape driver = gdal.GetDriverByName("GTiff") ds = driver.Create('output.tif', Nx, Ny, 1, gdal.GDT_Byte) # this assumes the projection is Geographic lat/lon WGS 84 srs = osr.SpatialReference() srs.ImportFromEPSG(4326) ds.SetProjection(srs.ExportToWkt()) ds.SetGeoTransform( ... ) # define GeoTransform tuple ds.GetRasterBand(1).WriteArray(ary) ds = None
+from osgeo import gdal # data exists in 'ary' with values range 0 - 255 # Uncomment the next line if ary is upper-left corner #ary = numpy.flipup(ary) Ny, Nx = ary.shape driver = gdal.GetDriverByName("GTiff") # Final argument is optional but will produce much smaller output file ds = driver.Create('output.tif', Nx, Ny, 1, gdal.GDT_Byte, ['COMPRESS=LZW']) # this assumes the projection is Geographic lat/lon WGS 84 srs = osr.SpatialReference() srs.ImportFromEPSG(4326) ds.SetProjection(srs.ExportToWkt()) ds.SetGeoTransform( ... ) # define GeoTransform tuple ds.GetRasterBand(1).WriteArray(ary) ds = None

 To slice from a bigger image (array)

 To change coordinates from one SRS to another

 For example, to convert 2 lists of longitudes and latitudes to X, Y coordinates in polar stereographic projection: